moderntribe/tribe-storage-statically-cdn/README.md

 ### Use statically.io URLs directly

-Ensure you have defined the `TRIBE_STORAGE_URL` constant in `wp-config.php` to your cloud provider's publicly accessible URL and it will be replaced to use Statically's CDN:
+Ensure you have defined the `TRIBE_STORAGE_URL` constant in `wp-config.php` to your cloud provider's publicly accessible URL and it will be replaced to use Statically's CDN for images only:

 > **NOTE:** Image URLs are cached, ensure your flush your object cache if you make any changes to the following
 > defines.